Demodularization can help control technical debt

 [Sullivan 2001] Kevin J. Sullivan, William G. Griswold, Yuanfang Cai, and Ben Hallen.
 “The structure and value of modularity in software design,” in ACM SIGSOFT Software Engineering Notes, 26:5, 99-108, 2001.

-The American Psychiatric Association (APA) has identified a disorder called Substance Use Disorder (SUD).
-It includes alcoholism, drug addiction, and other patterns related to substance use [APA 2013].
-Their research can serve as a model for understanding organizational behavior related to technical debt.
-In this post I show how to use that model to describe a disorder of organizations that we could call Technical Debt Use Disorder (TDUD).
-In the grip of TDUD, the organization can’t retire much of its technical debt.
-It can’t stop incurring new debt, even though almost everyone in the organization realizes that technical debt is harming the organization.
+The American Psychiatric Association has identified a disorder they call Substance Use Disorder (SUD), which includes alcoholism, drug addiction, and other patterns related to substance use [APA 2013].
+The research they’ve done can serve well as a model for understanding organizational behavior related to technical debt.
+In this post I’ll show how to use that model to describe a disorder of organizations that we could call Technical Debt Use Disorder (TDUD).
+It’s a pattern in which the organization can’t seem to retire much of its technical debt, or can’t stop incurring increasing burdens of technical debt, even though everyone in the organization realizes—or almost everyone realizes—that technical debt is harming the organization.

-A brief description of APA’s publication, DSM-5®, might explain the connection between SUD and TDUD.
+A brief description of the American Psychiatric Association’s publication, DSM-5®, might help explain the connection between SUD and TDUD.
 DSM-5 is the fifth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Health care professionals in the United States and much of the rest of the world use it as a guide to diagnosing mental disorders.
-It’s also a framework for further research.
+It’s used by health care professionals in the United States and much of the rest of the world as a guide to diagnosing mental disorders, and as a framework for further research.
 First published in 1952, the current revision, DSM-5, was released in 2013.

 So what does DSM-5 have to do with technical debt?